brianguenter/FastDifferentiation.jl/README.md

 [![Build Status](https://github.com/brianguenter/FastSymbolicDifferentiation.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/brianguenter/FastSymbolicDifferentiation.jl/actions/workflows/CI.yml?query=branch%3Amain)

+This package is not yet on the Julia registry and is currently Beta software.
+I hope to have it registered in a few weeks.
+Come back then for better documentation, fewer bugs, and more features.

 This is a package for computing symbolic derivatives quickly and for generating efficient executables to evaluate those derivatives.
 It uses a new algorithm, called **FSD**, which is related to the [D* ](https://www.microsoft.com/en-us/research/publication/the-d-symbolic-differentiation-algorithm/) algorithm but is asymptotically  faster[^1].

 For expression graphs with many common subexpressions (where each node in the expression graph has more than one parent on average) **FSD** may compute symbolic derivatives much more quickly than conventional computer algegra systems such as Symbolics.jl or Mathematica.
 The generated executables may also be significantly faster.